nexiality/documentation/commands/desktop/elementsOfAppSection.md

 **xpath:**
 - The value for this key is to provide the xpath of the application under Test.
-- This is is staring point from where the initial xpath will get created for your application(**app**)
+- This is the starting point from where the initial xpath will get created for your application(**app**)

 **xpathGenerationStrategy:**